 Course Name: Probability and Statistics II

-Course Number: 20013

-Grade Level: 11 th or 12 th

-Course Length One semester
+Course Number: 20013 11th or 12th Grade Level: Course Length One semester

-Course Credit: 0.5

-Prerequisites: Completion of Probability and Statistics I
+Completion of Probability and Statistics I Prerequisites:

-Departmental Recommendation

-Offered: Spring 2024

 Probability and Statistics II presents a college-preparatory curriculum of algorithms associated with both probability and statistics.
 Collections of real-world data are investigated and analyzed.
 Technology is used to enhance the understanding of these mathematical concepts.
 Topics covered are: normal distributions, central limit theorem, confidence intervals, hypothesis testing with one and two samples, and linear regression techniques.